omnibs/Fuck-I-need-a-Credit-Card/README.md

-CreditCard_Number_Generator-JS
+Fuck!
+I need a Credit Card
 ===============================

-Quickest and dirties solution I've come up with to generate credit card numbers with variable length, prefixes and sufixes.
+Well there's this work I have to do where I constantly need to generate credit cards starting with certain digits, to test bin locking, so I made this.

+It's a credit card generator which supports sufixes, prefixes and different lengths.

+For utility it also generates random cards and generates cards by brand.